 Major bookstores, and especially online sellers, offer huge selections.
 But motorcycle shows and local events offer another place to discover books.
 In fact, it’s not unusual to find a book’s author behind the table at these events sharing stories and making personal connections.

-Leave a comment if you have a favorite book to share.
+Let us know if you have a favorite book to share.